github/libprojfs/docs/design.md

 data passed to them to provide the relative path of the given file or directory.

+The [libfuse][libfuse] user-space library implements a [high-level API][libfuse-api] which maintains an inode-to-path mapping as well as an optional Least-Recently Used list.
+Microsoft's VFSForGit engineering team is also looking at a potentially similar [vnode cache design][vfs4git-vnode] for its macOS kext, and has encountered [vfs4git-pr271][some] [vfs4git-pr328][issues] which are indicative of the kinds of edge cases we may face implementing similar inode-to-path mappings in the projfs kernel module.

+For these reasons, we may find it adventageous to continue development of our FUSE-based user-space libprojfs library as far as possible, relying on libfuse's path mapping logic, and then try to resolve any performance issues which arise by improving the FUSE/libfuse implementations rather than attempting to develop a separate projfs Linux kernel module.

 ### Communication Channel

-The communication between the projfs kernel module and the user-space libprojfs library will replicate that implemented for the FUSE kernel module and its user-space library (libfuse/libfuse3),  Like FUSE/libfuse, projfs and libprojfs will utilize a device file, `/dev/projfs`, for which each instance of libprojfs will create a unique file descriptor corresponding to a specific mount point of projfs.
+The communication between the projfs kernel module and the user-space libprojfs library may replicate that implemented for the FUSE kernel module and its user-space library [libfuse][libfuse],  Like FUSE/libfuse, projfs and libprojfs will utilize a device file, `/dev/projfs`, for which each instance of libprojfs will create a unique file descriptor corresponding to a specific mount point of projfs.

-The initial handshake between the kernel module and the user library establishes the file descriptor associated with the mount point after the user daemon process starts and opens the /dev/projfs device file, then passes the file descriptor number to the kernel in its first write to the channel.
-The kernel module records that fd in its per-mount superblock and can then route file operation requests (i.e., VFSForGit callbacks and notifications) for any inode within that mount point to the appropriate fd.
+The initial handshake between the kernel module and the user library establishes the file descriptor associated with the mount point after the user daemon process starts and opens the `/dev/projfs` device file, then passes the file descriptor number to the kernel in its first write to the channel.
+The kernel module records that `fd` in its per-mount superblock and can then route file operation requests (i.e., VFSForGit callbacks and notifications) for any inode within that mount point to the appropriate descriptor.
 In this way, the projfs filesystem can be mounted at multiple points in the overall file hierarchy, and each mount point has its requests to user-space handled by a different daemon process.

-As with the Windows and MacOS implementations, timeouts should largely be handled by the provider, so as to ensure that network issues do not cause long-running local tasks such as build processes to fail unnecessarily.
+As with the Windows and macOS implementations, timeouts should largely be handled by the provider, so as to ensure that network issues do not cause long-running local tasks such as build processes to fail unnecessarily.
 However, the kernel module must recognize when the provider has become entirely